Memotech-Bill/PicoBB/README.md

 * -DMIN_STACK=Y to use restructured code to minimise stack utilisation.
 This appears to work but has not been as extensively validated as the original BBC Basic code.
 Use -DMIN_STACK=N to use the original coding.
+* -DCYW43=...
+For Pico W builds (Note: A board using a Pico W must be specified):
+  * -DCYW43=GPIO for support of Pico W GPIOs only (including onboard LED).
+  * -DCYW43=POLL for network support requiring periodic polling.
+This option reduces the memory available to BASIC.
+  * -DCYW43=BACKGROUND for network support with automatic (background) polling.
+This option reduces the memory available to BASIC.
 * Other cmake options if required.